OB/GYN Billing Services in New Mexico

 The most frequent ob/gyn denials we see from NM payers include antepartum visit billed outside global without documentation, high-risk condition not coded as secondary diagnosis, ultrasound medical necessity not established.
 Our team catches these before submission by applying both ob/gyn coding expertise and NM payer-specific rules to every claim.

-Centennial Care routes ob/gyn patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes ob/gyn patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, UnitedHealthcare Community Plan (new July 2024).
 Each MCO has its own ob/gyn authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your ob/gyn practice gets paid correctly.

 Most NM ob/gyn practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your ob/gyn workflows, and start submitting claims to Presbyterian Health Plan, Centennial Care, Medicare, and all your NM payers with no downtime.
+We connect to your EHR, learn your ob/gyn workflows, and start submitting claims to Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico, Turquoise Care (replaced Centennial Care July 1, 2024), Medicare, and all your NM payers with no downtime.

 Fix Your New Mexico OB/GYN Billing